Hornbill-Docs/esp-fundamentals/esp-fundamentals/productivity/ai-assist.md

 > This is being powered by the [OpenAI Service](https://openai.com/), this is the same generative AI system that powers ChatGPT

 #### Where is the data being processed?
-> The data is being processed on the OpenAI servers, which is why we have provided the ability to disable this if thats not acceptable to your organization.
+> For Text Assist (previously AI Assist), the data is being processed on the OpenAI servers is the data the user types in, and/or selects when selecting the assist option, which is why we have provided the ability to disable this if thats not acceptable to your organization.

 #### What assurances do we have that the data isn’t being stored?
-> You have the same assurances that we do, via the [OpenAI Terms Of Use](https://openai.com/policies/terms-of-use/)
+> You have the exact same assurances that we do, via the [OpenAI Terms Of Use](https://openai.com/policies/terms-of-use/)

 #### Has any consideration be given for what might happen if personal data is inputted and processed?
 > We do not feel there is a problem based on OpenAI current terms of use, but we recognize thad individual customers may well take a different view.
 This is why we provide the ability for individual customers to turn this feature off